Chapter 6 Supervised Classification

 (Kuhn, Vaughan, and Hvitfeldt 2022) package.

 In the next part, other approaches such as Support Vector Machines (SVM), penalized logistic regression models (penalized here means, loosely speaking, that insignificant predictors which contribute little will be shrunk and ignored – as the text contains many tokens that might not contribute much, those models lend themselves nicely to such tasks), random forest models, or XGBoost will be introduced.
 Those approaches are not to be explained in-depth, third-party articles will be linked though, but their intuition and the particularities of their implementation will be described.
-Since I use the tidymodels
+Since we use the tidymodels

 (Kuhn and Wickham 2020) framework for implementation, trying out different approaches is straightforward.
 Also, the pre-processing differs, recipes